 The name Canada comes from the Huron-Iroquois "kanata" a word that means village or settlement followed by a country called Kanata since Jacques Cartier in 1535 and then called Canada since 1791.

-Two years later, Valérie Plante, mayor of the City of Montreal confirmed that Amherst Street has been renamed and is now Akateken Street, a Mohawk word that symbolizes fraternity and peace.
+Two years later, in 2019, Valérie Plante, mayor of the City of Montreal confirmed that Amherst Street has been renamed and is now Akateken Street, a Mohawk word that symbolizes fraternity and peace.

-The word Indian comes from Christopher Columbus who thought he had reached India and assumed that the local population were Indians.
+The word Indian comes from Christopher Columbus who thought (and wished) he had reached India and assumed that the local population were Indians.